saiyam3243/Procrastihack/README.md

 1. Ensure you have [Node.js](https://nodejs.org/) installed on your system.
 2. Clone the repository to your local machine.
 3. Navigate to the project directory and run `npm install` to install the necessary dependencies.
-4. Once the dependencies are installed, run `npm start` to launch the application.
+4. Once the dependencies are installed, run `npm run dev` to launch the application.
 It should now be accessible at `http://localhost:3000`.

 ## License